dirkraft/GetURI/README.md

-Fixes URISyntaxException.
+*Fixes* URISyntaxException when trying to use (or through a library use) java.net.URI.
 Now you can use Java again!

 GetURI